lexwraith/yolo-bear/README.md

 Eli -
 * Continue developing idea on dynamic arrays/garbage collection/memory management

 Yuchen -
 * Continue working on semantic - incremental is good
-* Add semantic checking and ast-sast converting for 'Return', 'Array', 'Print'...
+* Add semantic checking and ast-sast converting for 'Array', 'Print'...
-* Solve the problem with 'call' in semantic.ml
+* Problems with global environment scope
+* Problems with the scope inside the parenthesis of 'While' and 'For'
 * Write the function converting 'program' in ast to 'program' in sast

 Prateek -